-- some kind of sensory or physical needs which may affect them in school
+They might have sensory or physical needs that affect them in school.

 Your child's progress

-The teacher will then choose suitable ways to help your child learn from a range of activities.
+The teacher will choose suitable ways to help your child learn.
 If your child is making slower progress or having particular problems in one area, they may be given extra help or different lessons to help.

 Just because your child is making slower progress than you expected or the teachers are providing different support, help or activities in class, this doesn't necessarily mean that your child has special educational needs.

 Your child's early years are a very important time for their physical, emotional, intellectual and social development.
 When the health visitor or doctor makes a routine check, they might suggest that there could be a problem.
 If you have any worries of your own, you should ask for advice right away.